adityaTor/WPCloudFormation/README.md

 My justification behind not using a CM instance to provision the WebServer was,  It's more cost efficient to have just 1 server running, especially for a simple Wordpress site.
 However, if there were many WebServer instances and they all needed to be configured, especially when using a ASG, i would definitely use a dedicated CM instance on a private subnet.

 I also did not use dedicated Database server, again i did not think it was nessecary for a simple wordpress site, especially if its a simple blog or static site.

+# Resources Used

+1. AWS Documentation
+2. AWS forums
+3. StackOverflow
+4. Ansible Galaxy page
+5. Lots of Google